KevinMusgrave/powerful-benchmarker/README.md

 3. Easy hyperparameter optimization
     - Simply append \~BAYESIAN\~ to the hyperparameters you want to optimize.
 4. Customizable
-    - Register your own losses, miners, datasets etc. with a simple function call.
+    - Benchmark your own losses, miners, datasets etc. with a simple function call.

 ## Installation
 ```